SceloNkabinde-95/shakespeare-story-generator/README.md

 1. Markov Chain Knowledge:

-At a high leve, this skill is set out to find a transition matrix which determines probabilities of moving from one speaker to another and for each speaker this requirement determines probabilities to move from one to another - all based on the source story.
+At a high level, this algorithm's aim is to find a transition matrix which determines probabilities of moving from one speaker to another - all based on the source story.

 2. Python: